UMGB 135x40 [M10+M12] GW F600 +Lina GOBLIN / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Wide application in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: